breylaude/blog/_posts/2023-09-15-sensory-overload.md

 ### fin

-i would have mentioned the unhealthy obsession with corporatism we all seem to be stuck in, but i have done that many a time before in much shittier writing than this, so for today we’ll give you all a break from it.
+i would have mentioned the unhealthy obsession with corporatism you all seem to be stuck in, but i have done that many a time before in much shittier writing than this, so for today we’ll give you all a break from it.

 the rest though, i think, all add up to, in ways we have difficulty noticing, brainwash ourselves into being more stressed than we need to be, more anxious about things, to feel worse in general, such that we may buy products to trigger that dopamine rush.

+{: .box-warning}
 please think about the media you consume, the software you use, the things you own.

 whoever runs the world, the 1% of the 1%, the nerds, the tech giants, the elite;